 - full regular expression power in regex queries

 - collocate query span per collocate (sub-)query

-CATMA 1 was our first beta and implemented for Windows only.
+CATMA 1 was our first beta and was implemented as a desktop application for Windows only.
 CATMA 1.1. combined two separate, but seamlessly integrated applications.
-For experimental reasons we developed the analysis section in Microsoft© C# / .NET whereas the annotation section was programmed in JAVA©.
+For experimental reasons we developed the analysis module in Microsoft© C# / .NET whereas the annotation module was programmed in JAVA©.